apollo

 How does the drug interact with Disolv Syrup 200 ml:

-Taking Dicyclomine and Disolv Syrup 200 ml together can increase the risk of stomach ulcers, bleeding, and gastrointestinal injury.
+Taking Chlorpheniramine and Disolv Syrup 200 ml (in tablet or capsule form) together can increase the risk of stomach ulcers, bleeding, and gastrointestinal injury.

 How to manage the interaction:

-Taking Dicyclomine with Disolv Syrup 200 ml is not recommended, as it may lead to an interaction, it can be taken if prescribed by the doctor.
-However, if you experience severe stomach pain, bloating, sudden lightheadedness or dizziness, nausea, vomiting (especially with blood), decreased hunger, or dark, tarry stools, consult the doctor immediately.
+Taking Chlorpheniramine with Disolv Syrup 200 ml is not recommended as it can lead to an interaction, it can be taken if prescribed by the doctor.
+However, if you experience any symptoms such as severe stomach pain, bloating, lightheadedness or dizziness, nausea, vomiting (especially with blood), decreased hunger, or dark, tarry stools, consult the doctor immediately.
 Do not discontinue any medications without a doctor's advice.

 Critical